 All IEP courses are academically focused to improve English language skills as well as familiarity with academic content, vocabulary and US classroom practices.

-The IEP is offered during the Fall (16 weeks, August – December), Spring (16 weeks, January – May) and Summer (5-10 weeks, June – August).
-Short-term students can enroll for a period of 4 to 8 weeks within the Fall and Spring semesters.
+The IEP is offered during the Fall (15 weeks, August – December), Spring (15 weeks, January – May) and Summer (4 weeks, July).

 All students in the IEP must have a high school diploma and at least a beginning knowledge of the English language (language proficiency requirements may vary based on a program).

-A certified copy of the official transcripts in your native language and a certified copy of the transcripts translated into English; we do not require original transcripts; however, if you submit a scanned copy by email, it has to show that the copy was certified.)
+A certified copy of the official transcripts in your native language and a certified copy of the transcripts translated into English; we do not require original transcripts; however, if you submit a scanned copy by email, it has to show that the copy was certified;